 Different dog breeds behave differently.
 Before you get down to business with your dog, take some time to learn about its breed.
-There are dogs that are difficult to train while others learn easily.
+Some dogs are difficult to train while others learn easily.
 If you do proper research, you may find more important tips on how to train your given dog breed.

 Dogs are adorable and loving.
-They make our lives much easier by giving us companionship.
+They make our lives much more comfortable by giving us companionship.
 However, having an untrained dog at home may cause you trouble.
-You need to take your dog through an obedience training.
+You need to take your dog through obedience training.